MarcoGos/ha-addons/addon-vantagepro2mqtt/DOCS.md

 ## Imperial or Metric
 Choose either Imperial or Metric system.

+## Alternative windspeed unit of measure
+Use this setting if you want the unit of measure of windspeed to be m/s instead of km/h.
+Only applies to metrix system.

 ## New temperature sensor
 Use this setting if the new VP2 TH sensor 7346.070 is used on an older Vantage Pro 2.
 Temperature will be corrected with -0.5°C or -0.9°F.